dyl77/dyl77/README.md

 ## ***About me:***

-- 👨‍🎓 I'm currently working towards a Masters in Computer Science at Vanderbilt University
+- 👨‍🎓 I've completed my Masters in Computer Science at Vanderbilt University
   - I've also recieved my Bachelors in Computer Science from The University of West Florida.
 - 📦 Employed with Dematic as a Software Engineer developing supply chain sortation systems!